 Logistical essentials

-It’s very likely that this will be your guests first time visiting your town or city, so help them out by providing them information about the area.
+It’s very likely that this will be your guests first time visiting your area, so help them out by providing them information about the area.
 You could include:

 Food essentials and luxury nibbles